Vision-Live/bdsi.utwente.nl/data-science-week.md

     -   [Submission Deadline](#submission-deadline)
     -   [Closing Session](#closing-session)

-{% include card.html title="Spring 2023 Data Science Week" content="Registration for the Spring 2023 Data Science Week, March 6th - 13th, is now open!." cta="Register now!" cta_link="https://www.utwente.nl/en/bms/research/bdsi/data-science-week-2023/" %}
+{% include card.html title="Spring 2023 Data Science Week" content="Registration for the Spring 2023 Data Science Week, March 6th - 13th, is still open!." cta="Register now!" cta_link="https://www.utwente.nl/en/bms/research/bdsi/data-science-week-2023/" %}
 ## What is the Data Science Week?

 Over the course of two weeks, BDSi will organize a datathon and a series of workshops and seminars.
 In the datathon, you will compete with other teams of behavioural data scientists to solve a real data science case.
 BDSi staff will organize seminars and workshops throughout the first week to introduce the various steps involved in data science.
 These activities are meant to support the datathon, but are open to all students and staff.
 Coaches will be available throughout both weeks to guide you when you run into problems.